typelevel/frameless/README.md

-The Frameless project and contributors support the [Typelevel](http://typelevel.org/) [Code of Conduct](http://typelevel.org/conduct.html) and want all its associated channels (e.g. GitHub, Gitter) to be a safe and friendly environment for contributing and learning.
+The Frameless project and contributors support the [Typelevel](http://typelevel.org/) [Code of Conduct](http://typelevel.org/conduct.html) and want all its associated channels (e.g. GitHub, Discord) to be a safe and friendly environment for contributing and learning.

 ## Versions and dependencies